Salt-and-pepper chromatin

 Well-differentiated neuroendocrine tumor with salt-and-pepper chromatin, seen on H&E stain and Pap stain, and actual salt and pepper for comparison.

-In pathology, salt-and-pepper chromatin, also salt-and-pepper nuclei and stippled chromatin, refers to cell nuclei that demonstrate granular chromatin (on light microscopy).
+In pathology, salt-and-pepper chromatin, also known as salt-and-pepper nuclei or stippled chromatin, refers to cell nuclei that demonstrate granular chromatin when observed via light microscopy.

 Salt-and-pepper chromatin is typically seen in endocrine tumours such as medullary thyroid carcinoma, neuroendocrine tumours and pheochromocytoma.

 Additional images

 Neuroendocrine tumour of the lung with salt-and-pepper chromatin.
 H&E stain.

 Neuroendocrine tumour of the small intestine with salt-and-pepper chromatin.
 H&E stain.

 A pheochromocytoma showing finely granular chromatin.
 H&E stain.

 Salt-and-pepper chromatin (pheochromocytoma).
 H&E stain.